-- 7.8 The Commissioner can cancel a monetary penalty notice by serving a data controller with a cancellation notice.
+- 7.8 The Commissioner can cancel a monetary penalty notice by serving a cancellation notice.
 A cancellation notice is a notice that a monetary penalty notice ceases to have effect.
-A cancellation notice must- - (a) identify the notice concerned; - (b) state that the notice concerned has been cancelled; and
+A cancellation notice must- - (a) identify the notice concerned; - (b) state that the notice concerned has been cancelled; and - (c) state the reasons for the cancellation.